privacymachine/src/concept_and_notes/CodingStyleGuideline.md

 Class -> function();
 ```

-## Required: Use NULL instead of 0 for pointers
+## Required: Use nullptr instead of 0 for pointers

 **not allowed:**
 ```c++